Previous

-Emiliano is Professor in Experimental Physics and Energy Conversion at the Faculty of Physics, University of Munich, Germany and he is the academic lead of the Nanomaterials for Energy group.
-He is also a visiting researcher at the Materials Department, Tianjin University, China and at the Physics Department, Imperial College London, UK.
+Emiliano is Professor of Experimental Physics and Energy Conversion at the Faculty of Physics, LMU Munich, where he leads the Nanomaterials for Energy group.
+He is also a visiting researcher at the Materials Departments of Tianjin University (China) and Imperial College London (UK).

 contact: Emiliano.Cortes@lmu.de, +49 89 2180 83902, D03.009